 Virtual mental health care – Oxford VR

-Oxford VR is a startup which is revolutionising the field of ‘virtual reality therapy’.
-This therapy is psychological treatments using state-of-the-art immersive technology.
+Oxford VR is a startup that are revolutionising the field of ‘virtual reality therapy’.
+This therapy is psychological treatment using state-of-the-art immersive technology.
 Oxford VR’s mission is aimed at developing VR-based, clinically validated, and cost-effective cognitive treatments for clinical conditions.

 Using VR and a cognitive-behavioural therapy approach, patients can go into the situations they find difficult and practise more helpful ways of thinking and behaving.
 This is obviously something that is impossible to do in face-to-face therapy.
 There is an undoubtedly worrying rise in mental health conditions among young and old alike.
 However, this company will help to drive a significant impact on patients, the NHS, and the economy as a whole.